lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

         Use a *molecule template* to easily insert as many atoms connected by bonds (i.e. molecules) as you want.
-A molecule template typically begins as follow:
+A molecule template typically begins as follows:

     ..  code-block:: lammps